Katie-sec/HomeLabJournal/README.md

 - Browse folders by topic or project.
 - Read the Markdown files for step-by-step notes.
 - Use scripts or configs as reference (do **not** use in production environments without testing).
-- Updates are tracked via commits—see the history for progression.
+- Updates are tracked via commits, see the history for progression.

 ---